It Began in 1980

 ARC physicians and employees contribute to the greater good of the community by volunteering their time to many local events, hospital staff activities as department chairs and through service to various hospitals and committees, and to many are non-profit organizations.
 In addition, ARC physicians serve on numerous professional boards and committees and donate innumerable hours of professional time with direct service charity clinics in the Greater Austin area and medical missions abroad.

-The physicians and staff of ARC celebrate over 35 years of service, and look forward to the future expansion of facilities, services and specialties for our Greater Austin communities.
+The physicians and staff of ARC celebrate over 37 years of service, and look forward to the future expansion of facilities, services and specialties for our Central Texas communities.